nablarch/nablarch-document/en/application_framework/application_framework/libraries/mail.rst

 Send email using the standard API of programming language.
 For Java, use |JavaMail| .
  This function uses |JavaMail| .
  However, even if |JavaMail| is used, there are items that can be sent by email even if some of the items in the email header include a line feed code.
- Therefore, as a security measure, a check functionality is provided to prevent an email send when a line feed code is not included in these items.
+ Therefore, as a security measure, a check functionality is provided to prevent an email send when a line feed code is included in these items.
  If line feed code is included, :java:extdoc:`InvalidCharacterException<nablarch.common.mail.InvalidCharacterException>` is thrown and log is output (log level: ERROR), and the sending process is handled as a failure for the corresponding email.